AlbertoTalavan/TS_RWbootcamp_2020/Week09/Week09_README.md

 ### This week is about Networking with URLSession and a little bit about design patterns.
 Lectures:
-- Networking with URLSession
+- Networking with URLSession,
-- Fundamental iOS Design Patterns
+- Fundamental iOS Design Patterns.

-- [ ] work in progress